Young Drivers’ Guide to Auto Insurance

 What’s the minimum coverage I legally need?

-Each state sets its own liability limits.
-Check your DMV website or ask an agent to confirm current requirements.
+Every state sets its own minimum liability limits.
+You can check your DMV website or ask an agent to confirm the latest requirements.

 Does good-grade or student status matter?